 Complete this two-minute form if you’d like to request additional tickets or let us know about accommodations for your guests.

 If you are unable to participate in in-person commencement, we have a virtual option just for you.
 Similar to the virtual ceremonies in 2020, you can submit a photo or video of yourself in your cap and gown, and your name will be read at the G ceremony at 4:30 p.m. on Saturday, May 8.
 Information was included in the Commencement Canvas Course about this option; or you can contact Ashley Muckway.

 Prior to this year's commencement ceremony, we will be displaying photos and congratulation notes from our graduates' friends and family on social media and the FLC homepage.
 Want to congratulate your friends, or are others ready to congratulate you?

 Graduation: At FLC, you have not officially "graduated" until the Registrar confirms that you have completed all of your degree requirements and the College awards your degree.
 This process is not generally complete until about 6-8 weeks after the semester has ended.

 Commencement: Commencement is the ceremony where we celebrate students who are graduating.
 Graduating students invite their friends and families, wear their caps and gowns, walk across the stage, shake hands with the College president, and celebrate.
 Participating in Commencement is sometimes called "walking", which refers to tradition of walking across the stage to be recognized for your achievement.

-The commencement ceremony has been postponed but we will still be awarding degrees to graduating students.
-The Registrar’s Office will determine whether each student has fulfilled their degree requirements once final grades have been submitted and processed for the Spring 2020 semester.
+The Registrar’s Office will determine whether each student has fulfilled their degree requirements once final grades have been submitted and processed for the Spring 2021 semester.
 If you have completed your degree requirements, your final transcript and diploma will be mailed to you eight weeks AFTER the end of the semester (unless you have holds on your account).